 Your organization has a problem.

 You’ve recently invested in digital signage, seeking the highly-engaging and flexible solutions it provides.
 You’ve created a few content templates, deployed a few screens, and have begun to see its benefits in action.
 However, after a few months of success, your growth stops.
 Your content has grown stale.
-Viewers are used to your messaging and aren’t as engaged as they used to be.
+Viewers are familiar with your messaging and they don’t engage with it as much as they used to.